v2invltd/Vken30102025/README.md

 6. Select the **Free** instance type at the bottom of the page.
 7. Click **Create Web Service**.

-### Step 4: Run the Database Migration

-After you create the service, Render will start building your application.
-This might fail the first time because the database is still empty.
-We need to manually run the migration to create the tables.

-1. Once your new service appears in the Render dashboard, go to its **Shell** tab.
-2. Wait for the shell to connect.
-3. Type the following command and press Enter:
-    ```bash
-    npx prisma migrate dev --name init --schema=./backend/prisma/schema.prisma
-    ```
-4. This will set up your database schema.
-After it finishes, go to the **Events** tab or the **Logs** tab and trigger a new deploy by clicking "Manual Deploy" -> "Deploy latest commit".

-### Step 5: Your App is Live!
+### Step 4: Your App is Live!

-Render will now build and deploy your application successfully.
+Render will now build and deploy your application.
+The build command will automatically set up your database schema.
 Once it's finished, you will see a "Live" status and a public URL at the top of the page (e.g., `https://vken-serve.onrender.com`).

 **This is the link you can share with your well-wishers to test the full application!**